krr-up/renopro/README.md

 Reflection is the reverse operation of reification, i.e. transforming a set of facts encoding an asp program into it's string representation.
-This operation can be used to derive new programs which may then e.g. be passed along to an ASP solver.
+This operation can be used to derive new program strings which may then e.g. be passed along to an ASP solver.

 An application `renopro` implements which makes use of both reification and reflection is syntactic transformation of input